DynaCirc CR Side Effects

 Applies to isradipine: oral capsule, oral tablet, oral tablet extended release

-Along with its needed effects, isradipine (the active ingredient contained in DynaCirc CR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by isradipine (the active ingredient contained in DynaCirc CR).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking isradipine:More common
+You should check with your doctor immediately if any of these side effects occur when taking isradipine:More common

 - Bloating or swelling of face, arms, hands, lower legs, or feet